 Pricing varies dramatically - from $8/employee/month to enterprise contracts exceeding $29,000 annually.
 Here’s how all six platforms compare on cost, free tiers, and ideal team size.

 A key consideration: none of these platforms source candidates.
 They pick up after the offer is signed.
-If your team spends weeks finding candidates before onboarding even begins, the upstream recruiting process may be the bigger bottleneck to address first.
+When sourcing alone takes weeks, the upstream recruiting process is often the bigger bottleneck to address before optimizing onboarding.

-Also note the hidden costs.
-Rippling's $8/employee/month base looks affordable until you add payroll ($8/employee/month), benefits administration ($6/employee/month), and device management (separate pricing).
-BambooHR's per-employee pricing scales predictably but the best AI features require the Elite tier at $25/employee/month.
+Hidden costs matter.
+Rippling’s $8/employee/month base looks affordable until you add payroll ($8/employee/month), benefits administration ($6/employee/month), and device management (separate pricing).
+BambooHR’s per-employee fee scales predictably but the best AI features require the Elite tier at $25/employee/month.
 For enterprise tools like Enboarder and Leena AI, expect implementation fees on top of the subscription.
-Always ask about setup costs, training, and ongoing support pricing before signing.
+Always ask about setup costs, training, and ongoing support before signing.

 Does Better Hiring Lead to Faster Onboarding?